 5 Daily Tasks of Mobile DevOps

 - Set WiFi network.
-Without network, devices and testing capabilities are limited.
+Without the network, devices and testing capabilities are limited.

-- Add Google account to device.
-And good rule of thumb is to uncheck if auto-sync for account is enabled.
+- Add Google account to devices.
+And a good rule of thumb is to uncheck if auto-sync for the account is enabled.
 If you leave it checked your daily tasks will be quickly all about checking why devices aren’t ready for testing…

 - Keeping Google Play Store relevant.
 It’s actually important and for sure makes your life easier to have the Google Play store updated and device installed with the latest version.
 Otherwise, you’ll start getting notifications and again, the circle of ‘why devices are stuck and my tests are flowing’ will hit your fan.
 Few tips:

-- Without Google Play Store installed, device won’t have required services which could be critical for some of the testing scenarios.
+- Without Google Play Store installed, the device won’t have the required services which could be critical for some of the testing scenarios.

 - Start Play Store once and check possible notifications.
 Typically there are few so check them and close the app.

 - Install Google Play Services.
 Services provided with Google platform will be in use and you can rely on that there is much less thing to worry about.
 Also, it’s recommended to disable this functionality occasionally to test how apps work WITHOUT these types of services:

 - Open Google Play Store and search “Google Play Services”

 - NOTE!
 Google Play Services is updated quite often.
 Without upgrading your device will get notifications about a need to upgrade Google Play Service

 - Install Google Play Games.
 Similar to Play Services, and especially if your company is developing a mobile game.
 Absolutely must to have: